All Articles

 You want to start — or jump-start — your long-term savings plan

-Yet, since TRS pensions are not adjusted for inflation,3 you may discover a desire to explore other financial solutions and strategies.
+Many people recognize that, when it comes to preparing for the future, our public school employees deserve extra support and insights, including a pension fund.
+Yet, since many of these pensions are not adjusted for inflation, you may discover a desire to explore other financial solutions and strategies.

 That’s a common point where a retirement specialist can help.

-Yes, a financial advisor who is familiar with retirement options unique to Texas K-12 professionals, can assist you with calculating your needs and help you develop a personalized strategy.
+Yes, a financial advisor who is familiar with retirement options unique to K-12 professionals can assist you with calculating your needs and help you develop a personalized strategy.

-» Tip: Wondering what the recent federal changes to the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO) might mean for Texas K-12 employees like you?
+» Tip: Wondering what the 2025 federal changes to the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO) might mean for K-12 employees like you?
 See our article, What Teachers Want to Know About Retirement.

 You want to make more informed financial decisions

-Making contributions to your TRS account is a good first step to planning for your retirement.
+Making contributions to your pension is a good first step to planning for your retirement.
 But it’s not the only action you can take.
 You may want to diversify your efforts and look for other options as you build your retirement fund.

 But retirement isn’t the only financial goal you may have.
 Perhaps you want to develop a strategy to build generational wealth, learn how to invest your money, or explore other financial solutions.